Cloud-NC-Engineering-Thailand/base-eks-cluster-aws/README.md

 ## How to
 Here are the steps to follow in order to use this repository:

+1.You need to authorize with the aws in someway in this case you can add your access_key and secret key in ./eks/terraform.tfvars and ./iam/terraform.tfvars

-1.Get into "iam" folder and make changes to the values and policies as desired.
+2.Get into "iam" folder and make changes to the values and policies as desired.
 You can add multiple users and groups according to your requirements.

-2.Run "terraform init", "terraform plan" and "terraform apply" after run all those command copy the output values.
+3.Run "terraform init", "terraform plan" and "terraform apply" after run all those command copy the output values.
 You will need these values in the next step.
 <br>

 <b>Example Outputs</b>